Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 the configure file CIMV13_config.START3.
 The equation of motion in Eq.(1) of Ref.1 has the Lengevin thermostat on top of Coulomb and Lennard-Jones forces of the righthand side.
+The short-ranges forces Eq.(1) and the long-ranges forces in p3m routines are both included in the code.
 The first 55 lines of the code are the title, author, equation of motion, and structure of the code.
 Other important remarks are explained thereafter.
 Main subroutines are RUN_MD, moldyn, realteil, p3m_perform, and Gopen graphic packages.